 Maintenance is a form of financial support.
-The Women's Charter (Cap 353, 2009 Rev Ed) provides the legal basis for maintenance of children and (former) spouses under Part VIII.
+The Women's Charter 1961 (2020 Rev Ed) provides the legal basis for maintenance of children and (former) spouses under Part 8.
 The laws of maintenance of wife and child (but not of incapacitated husbands) applies to all persons in Singapore, whether Muslim or non-Muslim.

-The Maintenance of Parents Act (Cap 167B, 1996 Rev Ed) provides the legal basis for the maintenance of aged dependent parents, and also applies to all persons in Singapore.
+The Maintenance of Parents Act 1995 (2020 Rev Ed) provides the legal basis for the maintenance of aged dependent parents, and also applies to all persons in Singapore.
 It establishes the Tribunal for the Maintenance of Parents as a statutory judicial organ, and is administered by the Ministry of Social and Family Development.

 S 3 of the Maintenance of Parents Act defines the parent who may make an application for maintenance.

 Enforcement of these maintenance orders are dealt with primarily under Part 9 of the Women's Charter.
 Variation of a maintenance order made ancillary to an application for a judgment of divorce is provided for under s 118.

 (Source: Leong Wai Kum, Elements of Family Law, 3rd Ed (2018))

 A. Maintenance of Child / Spouse / Former Spouse

 Applications for maintenance are made in person at the Family Justice Courts of Singapore.
 The FJC addresses some of the commonly asked questions on proceedings involving maintenance.
 See in particular:

 Singapore Council of Women's Organisations (SCWO) - Maintenance Support Central